LITENING AN/AAQ-28 Contractor Logistic Support (CLS)

 Description

-The Department of Defense, specifically the U.S. Air Force, is seeking Contractor Logistic Support (CLS) for the LITENING Advanced Targeting Pod System (ATP) through a presolicitation notice for a ten-year contract.
-The contractor will be responsible for a range of services including maintenance, training, engineering support, and logistics, aimed at ensuring a 92% availability rate of the LITENING pods.
-This contract is critical for maintaining operational readiness and sustainability of the targeting system used by the Air Force.
-Interested parties should note that the Request for Proposal (RFP) is expected to be released on September 26, 2024, with proposals due 90 days thereafter, and should direct inquiries to Taylor Walker at taylor.walker.10@us.af.mil or Cheri Thetford at cheri.thetford@us.af.mil.
+The Department of Defense, specifically the Department of the Air Force, is seeking proposals for Contractor Logistic Support (CLS) for the LITENING AN/AAQ-28 Comprehensive Advanced Targeting Pod System.
+The contractor will be responsible for providing a range of services including maintenance, training, engineering support, and logistics over a ten-year period, with a focus on ensuring high operational availability and compliance with military specifications.
+This contract is critical for maintaining the functionality and readiness of advanced targeting systems used by the U.S. military.
+Interested parties should note that the Request for Proposal (RFP) is expected to be released on September 26, 2024, with proposals due 90 days thereafter.
+For further inquiries, potential offerors can contact Taylor Walker at taylor.walker.10@us.af.mil or Cheri Thetford at cheri.thetford@us.af.mil.

 Files